Skyy-Dev/TomBot/README.md

 A simple Discord bot written in Python using Discord.py module!
 Includes basic economy system and simple voice commands.
 Created by Tom Kennedy: Skyrub#1376

+Please read the comments in the code if you're wanting to clone it for your own use as some features won't work without changing certain directories!

 # Features
 - Basic economy system
 - YouTube to audio downloader (Integrated with Discord!)